PawDevUK/Portfolio-Server/routes/WorkTracker/ReadMe.md

 - What should be base calendar object.
     There shouldn't be base calendar object.
+    Every calendar object should be unique for every user.
 - How calendar object should be initialized ?
     User should on the client side choose rota and start time and then send request to the back-end to generate calendar object and then save it in the DB.
 This calendar object should be assigned to the user.
 - Where should be stored based calendar object.